 Originally from Millstadt, IL .
 James is a lifelong martial artist (TKD, Judo, Sambo, Aikido) and competitive grappler since 1989.
 Markle played soccer and also trained in judo and wrestling before being introduced to Brazilian jiu-jitsu in 1999.
-After a whirlwind tour around the globe working as an engineer and training with various schools along the way, James found his way to the great state of Texas, ending up in Houston, TX in 2005 where he settled down at Miletich Fighting Systems earning his blue belt in 2010 under former UFC Fighter Sam Hoger.
+With much blood and sweat, in 2015 James became the first American to earn his black belt under Macaco.

 Submission Hunter Pro

 Fight 2 Win

 Due to the changing demographics of the area, because of Hurricane Katrina, he found himself in constant trouble.
 Due this he was sent to Hilo, Hawaii in 2006 which was a blessing in disguise.
 He was able to train with legendary figures BJJ in Hilo under the Carlson Gracie/ Andre Pederneiras lineage.
 In 2010 for his spring and fall semesters James studied in Japan at Tokai University where he learned Judo and continued practicing BJJ with the Paraestra Team also under the Carlson Gracie lineage.
 Upon returning to the mainland, he would begin training at his home with friends due to loyalty to his team not having local associates to join.
 However, in 2012 he had an injury in competition which would cause a halt in training due to major surgery.
 Fate would have it while working at a sporting goods store he met Professor Jorge “Macaco” Patino who encouraged him to get stronger and continue his BJJ journey.